Button Museum – Santarcangelo di Romagna

 A very curious museum.
 A collection of 9000 buttons to discover the history of humankind

-Many think that the button is only an ornament of common use: the Button Museum in Santarcangelo di Romagna tells a different story because the button is also a very symbolic object.
+Many people think that the button is only an ornament of common use: the Button Museum in Santarcangelo di Romagna tells us a different story because the button is also a very symbolic object.

 Giorgio Gallavotti, the founder of the museum, started cataloging the buttons according to the models, materials, shapes, uses over time and characteristics since he started working in the sewing shop his father had opened in 1929.